gnat/csrf-starlette-fastapi/README.md

-# 2022: Why you may not need a CSRF Middleware
+# Why you may not need a CSRF Middleware in 2022

-Recent cookie enhancements can solve CSRF for you.
-Solve CSRF by setting two cookies:
+Recent cookie enhancements can solve CSRF for you:

-1. One to "lax" one set to "strict".
+1. Set one cookie to "lax", set one cookie to "strict".
-2. Check for the "strict" cookie whenever there's a database write.
+2. Check for the "strict" cookie whenever there's a database write (or other sensitive action).

 The "strict" cookie will not exist in situations where CSRF will be a threat.